DrGo/lookernvim/README.md

 # Looker.nvim
-A basic neovim plugin to lookup information in arbitrary file, and optionally insert it in the current buffer at the cursor.
+A basic neovim plugin to lookup information in an arbitrary file, and optionally insert it in the current buffer at the cursor.
 For instance, I use it to search a bibtex/biblatex file and insert a selected citation key in a markdown file.
 In fact, this functionality is included as the `Bib` command